markusos/simple-search/README.md

 A Simple Search Engine in PHP

 - Query document index for documents containing tokens in query.
-- Result documents are ranked with TF-IDF.
+- Result documents are ranked with TF-IDF term weighting and cosine similarity.

 ### License